-- The assets and deferred outflows of resources of the Town of Oak Ridge exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$10,218,236 (net position). - The government's total net position increased by \$436,198, primarily due to increased revenues from intergovernmental taxes combined with stronger investment earnings, and increased property tax collections caused by an increased tax base over the prior year. - As of the close of the current fiscal year, the Town of Oak Ridge's governmental fund reported a fund balance of \$3,684,392, a decrease of \$629 in comparison with the prior year.
-Current year operating expenditures were higher than prior years but ended below the expected budgeted amounts resulting in a slight decrease in fund balance. - The Town maintained its tax rate to 8.00 cents per hundred-dollar tax valuation.
+- The assets and deferred outflows of resources of the Town of Oak Ridge exceeded its liabilities and deferred inflows of resources at the close of the fiscal year by \$10,658,933 (net position). - The government's total net position increased by \$242,408.
+This result was primarily due to an increase in revenues from unrestricted intergovernmental sources as well as increased property tax collections on an increased tax base over the prior year.
+Both increases were unexpected as the anticipated decreases based on expected effects of Covid-19 never materialized. - As of the close of the current fiscal year, the Town of Oak Ridge's governmental fund reported a fund balance of \$3,997,395, an increase of \$237,157 in comparison with the prior year.
+Current year operating expenditures were higher than the prior year because of Covid-19 as well as some inflationary increases.
+A capital project for sidewalks and trail connectivity was deferred to FY 2021-2022 due to NCDOT easement and design delays.
+These expense decreases coupled with unexpected increases in revenues resulted in the increase in fund balance. - The Town maintained its tax rate to 8.00 cents per hundred-dollar tax valuation.